Chuck Knoblauch: Throwing troubles

 Knoblauch tried various solutions to his problem, but his throwing did not improve.
 He made 15 errors in less than half a season in 2000, including 10 throwing miscues.
 (During one game, an errant throw sailed into the stands and hit sportscaster Keith Olbermann's mother in the head).
 After making three throwing errors in six innings of the Yankees' 12–3 loss to the Chicago White Sox, on June 15, 2000, Knoblauch voluntarily left the game.
 He then left Yankee Stadium in his street clothes while the game was still in progress.
 He was back at second the next day, but Knoblauch never fully recovered his throwing accuracy, especially after missing most of August with an injury.
 Knoblauch returned to the Yankees in September, but was often used as a designated hitter in lieu of playing second; he was exclusively a DH in the Yankees' run to a World Series title.
 Finally, in 2001, he was reassigned to left field by manager Joe Torre, never to return to his old position.

-Domestic violence charges
+Spousal assaults

-On September 25, 2009, an officer from the Memorial Villages Police Department, near Houston, was told by Knoblauch's common-law wife, Stacey Victoria Stelmach, that he hit and choked her.
+On September 25, 2009, an officer from the Memorial Villages Police Department, near Houston, was told by Knoblauch's common-law wife, Stacey Stelmach, that he hit and choked her.
 A police officer's affidavit alleged that "redness around her neck and swelling near her eye [were] consistent with her statement."
 On September 29, 2009, the Harris County, Texas District Attorney charged Knoblauch with assaulting a family member by choking, a third-degree felony in Texas.
 Knoblauch pleaded guilty to misdemeanor assault in connection with the case on March 16, 2010.
 The couple was reportedly going through a divorce.

-On July 24, 2014, the 46-year-old Knoblauch was charged with assault of a family member, Cheri Knoblauch, whom he divorced in 2012.
+On July 24, 2014, the 46-year-old Knoblauch was charged with assault of a family member again, his ex-wife Cheri.
 Due to this incident, the Twins cancelled the planned induction of Knoblauch into the Twins Hall of Fame.